themightyglider/RogueBox-Adventures/README.md

 It is distributed in three ways:

 * A Windows-Standalone to run the game on Microsoft Windows PC's
-* A .apk file to install the game on a Android-Device like a smartphone or a tablet
 * A Source-Release that should be runable on any system with a working installation of Python2.7 and pygame.
 (So the game also runs on OSX, Linux, BSD* and so on) You can download Python at: https://www.python.org/ and pygame at: http://pygame.org.
 Afterward simply run the file main.py from the main directory of RBA.

 ## What is about the version numbers?